A film noir in which the protagonist is the high school geek? Yeah, you knew this one was never going to score less than “average” with me.

 Mood is perhaps where the film excels the most, with the cinematography picking out the menacing emptiness in the American landscape, in much the same way that Hopper paintings did.
 The soundtrack is suitably subdues as well, which is a welcome change after years of jock-rock in American school films.

-Not everything in Brick is perfect.
+Brick is perfect.
 There are occasions when its desire to pastiche classic noir nearly crosses the line into parody, and there’s no question that the best moments of the film are when it is trying to play things relatively straight.

 If you’ve read this far, you probably already know whether this sounds like your sort of thing or not.
 It certainly comes with my highest recommendation.